zouharvi/mff-student/speech_recognition_generation/notes_exam.md

 ## Grammars

 ### Single-word recognition
-A simple grammar, which connects the start state with all words (uniform prob) and all word with the end state (100% transition probability).
+A simple grammar, which connects the start state with all words (uniform or unigram probability) and all word with the end state (100% transition probability).

 ### Speech recognition
-Either a full grammar description (in the Chomsky hierarchy) or some stochastic graph, based on zerogram, unigram, bigram or trigram models.
+Either a full grammar description (finite state automata in the Chomsky hierarchy) or some stochastic graph, based on zerogram, unigram, bigram or trigram models.

 ## Mel-frequency cepstrum
 _Source: https://en.wikipedia.org/wiki/Mel-frequency_cepstrum_

 After we take the Fourier transform, we put it through the mel scale, so that it is relativized as to what are people sensitive to.
 Discrete cosine transform is almost like the Fourier transform inverse.

-1. Take the Fourier transform of (a windowed excerpt of) a signal.
+1. Take the Fourier transform of (a windowed excerpt of) a signal
-2. Map the powers of the spectrum obtained above onto the mel scale, using triangular overlapping windows.
+2. Map the powers of the spectrum obtained above onto the mel scale, using triangular overlapping windows
-3. Take the logs of the powers at each of the mel frequencies.
+3. Take the logs of the powers at each of the mel frequencies
-4. Take the discrete cosine transform of the list of mel log powers, as if it were a signal.
+4. Take the discrete cosine transform of the list of mel log powers, as if it were a signal
-5. The MFCCs are the amplitudes of the resulting spectrum.
+5. The MFCCs are the amplitudes of the resulting spectrum

 \vspace{1cm}